dbca-wa/developer-guidance/README.md

 * Install Python 3.x on your PC.
 * If required, take a [crash course in the Python syntax](https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567).
 This is also a good intro pathway for Python: https://realpython.com/start-here/
 * For a more thorough overview of Python syntax, read the [Dive Into Python ebook](https://github.com/downloads/diveintomark/diveintopython3/dive-into-python3.pdf), chapters 0, 1, 2, 3, 4, 7, 11 & 14.
-* Learn about using Python virtual environments for project dependency management: [https://docs.python-guide.org/dev/virtualenvs/](https://docs.python-guide.org/dev/virtualenvs/).
-There is some additional resources in this wiki about [managing Python virtual environments](/Applications/Internal-development-guidelines/Python-environment-management).
+* Learn about using Python virtual environments for project dependency management: <https://docs.python-guide.org/dev/virtualenvs/>
 * Set up an Ubuntu-based development environment and get to mastering the Linux CLI.

 ## Django